 Splash about in the sweet Colorado sun

-Speaking of water, by the time you reach the opening at the end of this trail, you may want to take a break from your trek to splash and play.
+Speaking oIMG_3780f water, by the time you reach the opening at the end of this trail, you may want to take a break from your trek to splash and play.
 In that case, you’re in luck!
 Make your way down the large boulders and have a seat by the stream to have some lunch and enjoy the cool, running water in whatever way to deem fit.
 Climb along the big boulders here to search for little lizards that can make a day of outdoor discovery complete.

 There’s something for everyone at Castlewood Canyon State Park